All Episodes

 That's in Qatar.

-And they're the ones you would expect, Saudi Arabia and Yemen and so forth, but also on that list, and I find this interesting, also on that list, is Iraq.
+But also on that list, and I find this interesting, also on that list is Iraq.

-In other words, uh the United States lost thousands of its soldiers, uh, went to war in Iraq, overthrew Saddam Hussein, paid a very high price, occupied that country for years, rebuilt it, and we wind up with uh a state where if you're found to have committed homosexual acts, you get executed.
+In other words, the United States lost thousands of its soldiers, went to war in Iraq, overthrew Saddam Hussein, paid a very high price, occupied that country for years, rebuilt it.

-Um there doesn't seem to be much point to American intervention.
+There doesn't seem to be much point to American intervention.

-I mentioned last hour, Samortimer Durand.
+I mentioned last hour Sir Mortimer Durand.

-Uh the British concluded then they didn't want the British Empire directly bordering the Russian Empire, so they wanted Afghanistan as a buffer state.
+The British concluded then they didn't want the British Empire directly bordering the Russian Empire.

 Its parliament is pretty much the same.

-It's legal system, its courts are pretty much the same.
+Its legal system, its courts are pretty much the same.

 But that's the point.

-We don't need the Iraqis can come up with a sharia toilet all on their own.
+We don't need the Iraqis can come up with a Sharia toilet all on their own.

 The Afghans can come up with a Sharia toilet all on their own.

-They don't need thousands of lives of Western troops and billions and billions of dollars to build a sharia toilet.
+They don't need thousands of lives of Western troops and billions and billions of dollars to build a Sharia toilet.

 That they can do.